maxr21/belgiumsquad/content/MaxRobinson/phase1Deliverable.md

 ## Individual Contributions to the project

 - Exploring project ideas
-- brainstorming different user types
+- brainstorming different user types and jointly coming up with one
 - testing and verifying API calls are possible for our primary data set
+- testing webscraping is also an option